a-n-rose/a-n-rose.github.io/_posts/2018-08-01-mimic-master.md

 For the target sounds, I collected recordings from <a href="https://freesound.org/">freesound</a>, mainly animals 'cause those are the most fun.
 I am excited to eventually include different kinds of sounds, like famous speakers and non-living sounds.
 I'm sure many more fun issues will appear with those!

+### Articles or Resources I found helpful:
+* Easy visualization and comparison of Chromaprint <a href="https://yohanes.gultom.me/2018/03/24/simple-music-fingerprinting-using-chromaprint-in-python/">fingerprints</a>.